 Initial consultation regarding the long-term management of any Aboriginal heritage objects or material collected during the test excavation or salvage works has commenced.
-The general sentiment from RAPs is the desire for cultural material to be returned to country, as close as possible to the original location.
+The general sentiment from RAPs expressed to the Project team is the desire for cultural material to be returned to country, as close as possible to the original location.
+The RAPs have generally not favoured the burial of cultural material within plastic bags.
+Consideration has been given to reburial within other material, e.g. dilly bag or other.

-An off-site repository has been identified to catalogue and temporarily store any Aboriginal objects and/or non-Aboriginal heritage items or material collected during project activities.
+An off-site repository has been secured to catalogue and temporarily store any Aboriginal objects and/or non-Aboriginal heritage items or material collected during project activities.
 The material will be stored temporarily until such time that material can be repatriated to appropriate locations within the transmission line easement.